 Teen Drug and Alcohol Detox

 While some teens do not require detox, more serious addictions to prescription opiates, depressants, alcohol, and heroin can require detoxification prior to treatment at a rehab center.
-In order for rehab to be successful in these cases, the client will need to rid his or her body of the many toxins found in drugs and alcohol.
+In order for rehab to be successful in these cases, the client will need to rid his or her body of the many toxins found in drugs and alcohol making teen detox and important step in the process.

 How long does detox last?